GarretTomlin/TOMI-Financial_Software/apps/README.md

 </p>

 ## Welcome
-Welcome to TOMI Documentation, the next voice conversation social platform.
+Welcome to TOMI Documentation, A more optimise way of investing.

 TOMI make it easy to track stocks , invest etc in the jamaica stock market